PhilDL/PhilDL/README.md

 - 👋 Hi, I’m @PhilDL
-- 👀 I’m interested in Python, JavaScript, TypeScript and ERP Systems
+- 👀 I’m interested in Python, TypeScript and Web dev and ERP Systems
-- 🌱 Always learning something
 - 🎓 Creating tutorials about Odoo and Python ERP on [Coding Dodo](https://codingdodo.com)

 <!---